CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Broken-transport-routes.md

 When any of those happen, the game will check any bus, tram, monorail, train and metro routes in the vicinity to see if they are still viable.
 If not, the game will make a "best guess" decision as to how to alter the route, for example it might route a bus (and bus stops) down a different road.

-Click the image below to watch a youtube video of the game automatically re-routing bus lines:
+Click the image below to watch a YouTube video of the game automatically re-routing bus lines:

 [![Game reroutes a bus line](http://img.youtube.com/vi/hq_of4ahRAs/0.jpg)](http://www.youtube.com/watch?v=hq_of4ahRAs)

 Sometimes this process goes horribly wrong, or no viable alternate route can be found.
 In particular, if you bulldoze a road or station that contains a stop, that stop might "orphaned" which prevents makes it impossible to move for both you and the game.

-# Solutions / Workarounds
+## Solutions / Workarounds

 Usually moving the stops either side of the broken part of the route will fix the issue: